igoramadas/caddy-cloudflare/README.md

                  -e CLOUDFLARE_API_TOKEN=my-api-token \
                  igoramadas/caddy-cloudflare

-Please note that you might need to adjust the ports accordingly.
+Please note that you might need to adjust the exposed ports accordingly.

 ## Other options